Kaique-Parente/Kaique-Parente/README.md

 - 🔥 Back-end student, with knowledge of Front-end

-- 🔭 I'm studying TADS at Senac University Center
+- 🔭 I'm studying ADS at Senac University Center

 - ▶️ Focused on learning more and more about Java